 Apart from the dark fossilized teeth and the white, more recent ones, scuba divers might be interested in exploring the coral reef that’s located about a quarter mile off the shore.

 WATCH SMALL CHILDREN CLOSELY.
-The water may not be as clear here, and the bottom is steeper and drops off quicker than most other local beaches.
+The water may not be as clear here, and the bottom is steeper and drops off quicker here.

 3. Visit MOTE MARINE Laboratory and Aquarium

-This local aquarium is located only a few minutes from downtown Sarasota on City Island.
-But this is not just another aquarium.
+The aquarium is conveniently located only a few minutes from downtown Sarasota on City Island.
+This is not just another aquarium though.
 Mote Marine Laboratory is an independent, not-for-profit marine research organization with a marine animal rescue and recovery team that also happens to be an aquarium open to public as well.

-While you here, If you’re all about birds and/or want to help another good cause, consider stopping by at Mote’s neighbor – SAVE OUR SEABIRDS.
-This organization rescues, rehabilitates and releases sick and injured wild birds (while those that aren’t able to be released again are given a permanent home here).
-They’re also providing education about preventing birds’ injuries and preserving their habitats.
+If you want to help another good cause while you’re here, consider stopping by at Mote’s neighbor – SAVE OUR SEABIRDS.
+This organization rescues injured wild birds, and those that aren’t able to be released again are given a permanent home here.

 4. Take a stroll around ST. ARMANDS CIRCLE

 St. Armands Circle, located on St. Armands Key, is a local retail/dining hub formed around a circular park, dedicated to the memory of John Ringling (the most well-known of the seven Ringling brothers).
-It’s an interesting place to walk around with lots of unique shops, cafes, bars, galleries, ice cream shops, and some of the area’s best restaurants with a plethora of menu choices bound to please everyone’s taste buds.
-Parking is free, and St. Armands Circle is a family-friendly area.
+It’s an interesting place to walk around with lots of unique shops, cafes, bars, galleries, ice cream shops, and some of the area’s best restaurants.

 5. Witness the famous DRUM CIRCLE on Siesta Beach